IntunoAI/intuno/docs/TOOL_CALL_GUIDE.md

 ## 1. Obtain an API Key

-Before you can make calls to the Wisdom network, you need an API key.
+Before you can make calls to the Intuno network, you need an API key.

 1.  **Register an Account:** First, you need to create a user account by sending a `POST` request to the `/auth/register` endpoint.
 2.  **Login:** Use the `/auth/login` endpoint with your credentials to get a JWT access token.